Sathaerz/Avorion-Mods/ExtraShipClassesCore/readme.txt

     - meathook - WIP - pulls its target towards the enemy.
     - meathook2 - WIP - see above.
     - megablocker - Blocks hyperspace in a large range.
 A VERY large range.
 Large enough that you might think the entire sector is jammed ;)
     - oppressor - This enemy will continually gain damage.
 There is no upper limit on how much damage it can gain.
+This script will also eat other Xsotan for a damage buff occasionally.
     - overdrive - This enemy will flip between a normal state and a state where they deal increased damage.
     - phasemode - This enemy will flip between a normal state and an invulnerable state.
     - reanimator - This enemy will reanimate wreckages in the sector as Xsotan Revenants.